Lonsdale201/dynamic-elementor-extension/README.md

 #### Major UPDATE!

-We merged a previous plugin (Dynamic Elementor extension), so now this plugin provides dynamic tags and other add-ons related to Learndash
+We merged a previous plugin **(Dynamic Learndash for Elementor),** so now this plugin provides dynamic tags and other add-ons related to Learndash

 New Dynamic tags for WooCommerce